-- Serve a variety of healthy foods and snacks. - Be an example by eating healthy yourself. - Avoid battles over food. - o Involve children in the planning and meal preparation process. - Physical Activity - Children should get sixty (60) minutes of physical activity each day. - Children should be encouraged to participate in a variety of activities to include endurance, strength, and flexibility. - Children should choose activities that are fun and don't feel like chores. - Families should make physical activity a priority and look for chances to be physically active. - E. Psychological Services (850-469-5569)
+- o Children should get sixty (60) minutes of physical activity each day. - o Children should be encouraged to participate in a variety of activities to include endurance, strength, and flexibility. - o Children should choose activities that are fun and don't feel like chores. - Families should make physical activity a priority and look for chances to be physically active.

+G. Psychological Services (850-469-5569)